 “Especially if you know a storm or cold spell is coming, that’s when you make sure your fuel tank is topped off and you’re plugged in,” Donahue said.
 “That gives you the best opportunity to go when you need to go, especially in an emergency, storm or outage.”

-Many of OPPD’s vehicles park on job sites for periods of time, meaning the drivers and equipment operators do their part to ensure the equipment is in optimum working order, including adding fuel additives and heating engines when needed.
+Many of OPPD’s vehicles park on job sites for periods of time.
+Drivers and equipment operators use fuel additive and heat engines to ensure the equipment is in optimum working order.

 “It’s good to have personnel looking at these things because we as a department can’t go to every job site and check on equipment,” Donahue said.